AyanamiSoryu/Legko_test/README.md

 ## Localization
 The application supports multilingual functionality using `react-i18next`.
-- Default language is English.
+- Default language is Russian.
-- Language can be switched to Russian via `LanguageSelection` component.
+- Language can be switched to English via `LanguageSelection` component.
 - Uses mock data files (`eventsEng.json`, `eventsRu.json`).